 Dr. Chung is associate professor in the Department of Strategic, Legal & Management Communication.
 Her research areas are new media technologies, their psychosocial impacts, and health communication.
 Her work has been published in Journal of Communication, Communication Research, Journal of Computer-Mediated Communication, Journal of Health Communication, and Computers in Human Behavior.
 She received her Ph.D. in Communication from the University of Southern California in Los Angeles and M.A. in Telecommunications from Indiana University at Bloomington.

 Refereed Journal Articles

 Lee, S., Chung, J. E., & Park.
-N. (in press).
+N. (2018).
 Network environments and well-being: An examination of personal network structure, social capital, and perceived social support.
 Health Communication.

 Chung, J. E. (2016).
 A smoking cessation campaign on Twitter: Understanding the use of Twitter and identifying major players in a health campaign.
 Journal of Health Communication, 21(5), 517-526.

 Park.
 N., Lee, S., & Chung, J. E. (2016).
 Uses of cellphone texting: An integration of motivations, usage patterns, and psychological outcomes.
 Computers in Human Behavior, 62, 712-719.

 Lee, S., Chung, J. E. & Park.
 N. (2016).
 Linking cultural capital with subjective well-being and social support: The role of communication networks.
 Social Science Computer Review, 34(2), 172-196.

 Chung, J. E. (2015).
 Antismoking campaign videos on YouTube and audience response: Application of social media assessment metrics.
 Computers in Human Behavior, 51, 114-121.

 Chung, J. E. (2014).
 Medical dramas and viewer perception of health: Testing cultivation effects.
 Human Communication Research, 40(3), 333-349.